-Frost damaged fruit are not edible or saleable and frost damage to vines can negatively impact productivity of kiwifruit vines the following season.
+Frost damaged fruit are not edible or saleable and frost damage to vines can kill flowerbuds and negatively impact productivity of kiwifruit vines the following season.
 Gold and Red varieties are more at risk of spring frost damage as budbreak occurs earlier than in Green.
 Hayward fruit is more susceptible to autumn frost damage as they are generally harvested later.

-Nearly all the horticulturally significant frosts in New Zealand are of the radiation type (rather than advection frosts).
+Most of the horticulturally significant frosts in New Zealand are radiation type (rather than advection frosts, which are when a blast of freezing air occurs).
 Radiation frosts occur on nights with clear skies and little or no wind.
 As heat is radiated away from the ground and vegetation surfaces, the warmed air rises and is replaced by cold air moving down.
 This creates an inversion layer.
 This cold air draws further heat from the plant material.
 When the cold air is below 0° Celsius a frost occurs, which can result in irreversible damage to the plant tissue.

 There are three main types of frost protection: heating, mixing (to disturb the temperature inversion) and radiation barriers.
-In Kiwifruit, the most widely used methods are sprinkler systems (heating) and wind machines (mixing).
+In kiwifruit, the most widely used methods are sprinkler systems (heating) and wind machines (mixing).